Medically reviewed by Drugs.com. Last updated on Jan 5, 2021.

 - Spent at least three months in the United Kingdom from 1980 to 1996

-- Spent five years or more in France since 1980
+- Spent five years or more in France or Ireland between1980 and 2001

-- Received a blood transfusion in the U.K. since 1980
+- Received a blood transfusion in the U.K., France or Ireland since 1980

-The risk of contracting vCJD in the United States remains extremely low.
-Only three cases have been reported in the U.S. According to the Centers for Disease Control and Prevention, strong evidence suggests that these cases were acquired abroad — two in the United Kingdom and one in Saudi Arabia.
+The risk of getting vCJD in the United States remains very low.
+Only four cases have been reported in the U.S. According to the U.S. Centers for Disease Control and Prevention (CDC), strong evidence suggests that these cases were acquired in other countries outside of the U.S.

 Regulating potential sources of vCJD